BhavanaThedla/Taxi-trip-analysis/README.md

 * Peak demand periods experience longer trip durations, indicating congestion
 * Most trips involve single passengers, suggesting ride-sharing opportunities

----

-##  Repository Structure

-* `data/` → cleaned datasets used for analysis
-* `notebook/` → Jupyter notebook with preprocessing steps
-* `dashboard/` → Power BI dashboard file and exported PDF

----

-##  How To Run This Project

-1. Open the notebook and run preprocessing steps
-2. Load the cleaned CSV files into Power BI
-3. Open the `.pbix` file to view the dashboard

----

 ##  Dashboard Preview